Please see below selected recent cybersecurity-related change.

 - GZERO Media warned that there’s no Geneva Convention for cyberspace at the moment.
-Without global agreement on the distinction between online behavior that is merely bad and what’s truly unacceptable, it’s difficult to determine proportionality in the cyber realm.
+Without global agreement on the distinction between online behaviour that is merely bad and what’s truly unacceptable, it’s difficult to determine proportionality in the cyber realm.
 Does large scale IP theft, for example, demand the same response as hacks or disruptions of critical infrastructure?

 - Cybersecurity defence measures are not what they used to be, particularly when cyber criminals are inventive and tech savvy.
 In a new series of videos, Accenture outlined a way forward for banks, insurers and capital markets institutions hoping to ward off cyber attack.